Approximation to stochastic variance reduced gradient Langevin dynamics by stochastic delay differential equations: Introduction

-We aim in this paper to weakly approximate SVRG-LDs by stochastic delay differential equations (SDDEs) in Wasserstein-1 distance.
-Our approach is inspired by the treatments developed in \cite{F-S-X} for the Euler-Maruyama (EM) schemes of stochastic differential equations (SDEs) and Langevin sampling dynamics. {We refer the reader to \cite{B-G,BYY16,Buc00} for the SDDEs and related EM schemes}.
-3mm
+{ We study in this paper the approximation of SVRG-LD by stochastic differential delay equations (SDDEs) in Wasserstein-1 distance, and understand the algorithm from the point of view of continuous stochastic dynamics.}